TheRealNin/ns2-rebirth/mvm.md

 * All marine to marine damage is increased by 33%
 * Marine backwards walk speed increased
 * Exosuits takes 25% less damage from all sources, and an additional 50% less damage from bullets
-* Railguns deal half damage to structures (vanilla NS2 has them deal double) and cannot shoot through structures
+* Railguns now deal Normal damage (instead of Structural) and have a smaller projectile (making it harder to hit players)
 * Pulse grenades slow exosuits
 * Grenades from the Grenade Launcher lose their ability to explode on impact after bouncing off a surface (prevents spam around corners and skidding along the ground).
 * Cluster grenades do 40% extra damage